EnviroDIY/ModularSensors/README.md

 - **init(int variableCount, Variable variableList[])** - This initializes the variable array.
 This must be called in the setup() function.
 Note that the objects in the variable list must be pointers, not the variable objects themselves.
 - **getVariableCount()** - Simply returns the number of variables.
 - **getSensorCount()** - Returns the number of independent sensors.
 This will often be different from the number of variables because many sensors can return multiple variables.
 - **setupSensors()** - This sets up all of the variables in the array and their respective sensors by running all of their setup() functions.
 If a sensor doesn't respond to its setup command, the command is called 5 times in attempt to make a connection.
-If all sensors are set up sucessfully, returns true.
+If all sensors are set up successfully, returns true.
 - **sensorsSleep()** - This puts all sensors to sleep (ie, cuts power), skipping repeated sensors.
 Returns true.
 - **sensorsWake()** - This wakes all sensors (ie, gives power), skipping repeated sensors.
 Returns true.
 - **updateAllSensors()** - This updates all sensor values, skipping repeated sensors.
 Returns true.
 Does NOT return any values.